 Putting Gimuy on the Map

-An increasing number of outlets are now using indigenous names in the place of colonial titles.
+An increasing number of outlets are now using Indigenous names in place of colonial titles.
 Thus Cairns is increasingly being referred to as ‘Gimuy’.

 Having traditional Aboriginal names restored and recognised is important.
 Indeed it helps to keep Indigenous names and information alive.

 Gimuy is the Yidinji name of the slippery blue fig (ficus albipila) that grew in large numbers in the area.
 Indeed the Yidinji people of the tropical rainforests of northern Queensland have a rich and vibrant cultural heritage.

 Gimuy Walubara Yidinji